 California is a community property state when it comes to dividing marital assets, property, and debts in a divorce.
 This means that your spouse will basically get 50 percent of everything that is included under the label of marital property.
-Marital property is everything you and your spouse have acquired during the life of your marriage, from all earned income to the family home, vehicles, personal belongings, investments, pensions, retirement accounts, and more.
+Marital property is everything you and your spouse have acquired from the date of marriage until the date of separation, from all earned income to the family home, vehicles, personal belongings, investments, pensions, retirement accounts, and more.
+As a general rule, all property acquired via an inheritance, gift, or bequest (even if during the marriage) is separate property of the recipient.

 For some people, that may be a bitter pill to swallow, leading them to try and hide money or assets long before their divorce is even filed so that the other party doesn’t find out.
 This has been labeled “financial infidelity” and not something you should engage in, no matter how unjust losing half of your wealth may seem.
 Unfortunately, divorce can be a very contentious matter that involves highly-charged emotions ranging from anger to revenge driving some people to take underhanded actions.
 If you believe you may be the victim of hidden assets in a San Diego divorce, we highly recommend that you contact Cage & Miles,LLP for experienced legal help.